 Did you know that the New York area used to be a major source of the worldwide trade in oysters?

-Even the estuaries around New York City itself supplied oyster eaters with their preferred food.
-And more than a few buildings in Manhattan were actually constructed with mortar made of crushed oyster shells.
+Even the estuaries around New York City supplied oyster eaters with their preferred food.
+And builders used mortar from crushed oyster shells on more than a few buildings in Manhattan.

 Southern Fairfield County, stretched along the northern coast of the Long Island Sound, was no different.